w3c/webai/README.md

 - Helping draft IG Notes, use cases, and analyses
 - Providing insights from industry, academia, or standards work

 The IG’s process is **open** and **collaborative**, and contributions from all backgrounds are welcome.
-As work items and deliverables are scoped, we will create dedicated branches, [project](https://github.com/orgs/w3c/projects/218/views/1) or repositories for collaborative discussion.
+As work items and deliverables are scoped, This group will create dedicated branches, [projects](https://github.com/orgs/w3c/projects/218/views/1) or repositories for collaborative discussion.